La Goony Chonga

-Kasey Avalos (born March 19, 1992), known professionally as La Goony Chonga, is a Cuban-American rapper.
+Kasey Rose Avalos (born March 19, 1992), known professionally as La Goony Chonga, is an American rapper and singer.
 While in college, she posted videos of her freestyling on YouTube and began recording music.
 She released her first two studio albums, Santeria Pussy (2013) and Santeria Pussy 2 (2015), after dropping out of school.
 After working as a stripper for three years in Miami, she moved to Los Angeles to record and release her first Spanish-language album, Dinero (2018), followed by her first full-length album, Dimen5ión (2019).
 Her EP Descontrol was released in 2021.